daboross/fern/README.md

 ---

-Fern
-====

-Logging configuration is infinitely branched, like a fern: formatting, filters, and output are all controlled for any increasingly specific set of parameters.
-Fern provides a builder-based configuration and implementation for rust's standard [`log`] crate.
+Logging configuration is recursively branched, like a fern: formatting, filters, and output can be applied recursively to match increasingly specific kinds of logging.
+Fern provides a builder-based configuration backing for rust's standard [`log`] crate.

 ```rust
 //!
 With fern, we can: